aviaviavi/toodles/README.md

 # TODO(bob) - something we need to do later
 ```

+### Per Project Configuration

+You can configure toodles by putting a `.toodles.yaml` file in the root of your
+project.
+See this repo's `.toodles.yaml` for the full configuration spec.

+Currently via config you can:

+- Set files to ignore via a list of regular expressions

 ### Current Limitations

 Due to the parser's current simplicity, Toodles won't see TODO's in multiline initiated comment.
 For instance in javascript